ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Experiments

-We further investigate how ENOT performs for different instantiations of cost functions.
-Figures \ref{fig:monge_gap_2d} and Figures \ref{fig:monge_gap_sphere} compare Monge gap regularization \cite{uscidda2023monge} and ENOT between measures defined on 2D synthetic datasets.
-We observe that despite Monge gap and ENOT recover similiar transport maps $T_\theta$, ENOT still achieves convergence up to $2\times$ faster and produces more desirable OT-like optimal maps.
-In order to test other specific use cases, we conducted experiments on 2-spheres dataset, where we parametrize map $T_\theta$ as MLP and tested algorithms with geodesic cost $c(x, y) = \arccos (x^T y)$ with $n=1000$ iterations.
-We observed that time required for convergence is minimal for ENOT, while Monge gap requires up to $\times 3$ more time.
-Moreover, in our experiments Monge gap solver diverged for $n > 1300$ iterations.
-Despite not having any explicit assumption on desirable map $T$ defined in its optimization problem, ENOT estimates accurate and continuous \textit{c}-OT maps.
+We further investigate how ENOT performs for different cost functions and compare Monge gap regularization (\cite{uscidda2023monge}) and ENOT between the measures defined on 2D synthetic datasets.
+In Figure~\ref{fig:monge_gap_2d}, we observe that despite recovering Monge-like transport maps $T_\theta$, ENOT achieves convergence up to $2\times$ faster and produces more desirable OT-like optimal maps.
+To test other specific use cases, we conducted experiments on 2D spheres data (Figure~\ref{fig:monge_gap_sphere}), where we parametrize the map $T_\theta$ as a \texttt{MLP} and test the algorithms with the geodesic cost $c(x, y) = \arccos (x^T y)$ with $n=1000$ iterations.
+We set here flag \texttt{is\_bidirectional=False} (meaning the training mode is one-directional in this example).
+Remarkably, the time required for convergence is minimal for ENOT, while the Monge gap takes up to three times longer.
+Moreover, in our experiments, Monge gap solver diverged for $n > 1300$ iterations.
+ENOT consistently estimates accurate and continuous OT maps.